 But you can’t have unskilled jumpers and average people off the street jumping onto a two foot high box then launching back down to the ground.
 That’s a recipe for all kinds of injuries.

-I only really prescribe one type of box jump.
+I will always start people with one basic type of box jump.
 That’s where you stand in front of a box, take a quick, shallow dip and then explosively jump up on it.
 You stick the landing like a cat (meaning soft and quiet; not like the roof just caved in) then you step back down, reset and jump again.

-Preferably the box should be padded with foam.
+If you’re going to use a very challenging height, I’d prefer to use a padded box.
 If it’s not then you have to question if it’s even worth the risk of doing them.
-If you have to jump on wooden or steel boxes I’d err on the side of using an even lower box.
+If you have to jump on wooden or steel boxes I’d err on the side of using an even lower box just for safety.

 Everyone you seeing jumping onto 50-60 inch high boxes on YouTube is doing them incorrectly.
 Most people are going with a box that is at least a foot, if not two feet too high.